chrisfcarroll/MailMerge/README.md

 https://www.nuget.org/packages/MailMerge/

-##### How do create a Word document with merge fields, it demands a datasource for mailmerge?
+##### How do I just create a Word document with merge fields when it insists on mailmerge datasource?
 https://www.cafe-encounter.net/p2247/add-merge-fields-to-a-word-document-before-adding-a-datasource